 Please check rates and details directly with the companies in question if you need more recent info.

-Ryuga-do has fine speleothems and numerous archaeological remains.
+龍河洞 (Dragon River Cave) has fine speleothems and numerous archaeological remains.
 Around the cave entrance pottery from the Yayoi Period (300BC-300AD) was found.
-There were sherds, animal bones, and shells in one corner of the entrance, and a water jar to collect water dripping from above in the other corner.
+There were shards, animal bones, and shells in one corner of the entrance, and a water jar to collect water dripping from above in the other corner.
 The archaeological remains are on display in a small museum at the cave entrance.
 There is also a Onagadori bird station and both, museum and bird station are free.

 In the maze-like cave more than 100 species have been counted so far.
 Beneath cave visitors like bats there are true cave animals like blind crabs.

-The cave offers spelunking tours, locally called Bouken or Adventure Course.
+The cave offers cave trekking tours, locally called Bouken or Adventure Course.
 Participants get helmets and headlamps.
 The tours are possible only after appointment.